wechaty/wechaty/README.md

 ```javascript
 bot.on('message', callback)
 ```
-Callback will get a instance of Message Class. (see `Class Message`)
+Callback will get an instance of Message Class. (see `Class Message`)

 ### Event: `login` & `logout`